LalindiKadangoda/Medi-home-Channeling/README.md

- a web application for patients in rural areas who have difficulty accessing hospitals.
+A web application for patients in rural areas who have difficulty accessing hospitals.